tamarin-prover/tamarin-prover/CONTRIBUTING.md

 1. Make the new release on Github. @rsasse or @jdreier usually does this.

-   1. run 'make case-studies' and compare 'case-studies/' with 'case-studies-regression/'
+   1. run 'python3 regressionTests.py -ed system.info' and check for any error

    2. run 'tamarin-prover test'